v-sbradley/bacx-pr/topics/tv-technical-videos.md

 # Technical videos: Get started

-This process is for PMs to use to create demo videos about their features in the model-driven apps in Dynamics 365 (formerly called Customer Engagement apps) and Power Platform apps.
+This process is for PMs to use to create demo videos about their features for CCA, Business 360, Sales, Forms Pro, and Marketing.

 Your contacts are Abhinav Dhankar (abdhanka) and your writer.